CDT Day 106: Quemado Creek to Creede Cutoff Junction – Wyoming in Colorado Camp to Hoof San Juan Camp

 On top, on the shoulder of San Luis Peak, 1,500ft below the 14,000ft summit.
 Spice saw the specks of the dudes far down the other side on a sweeping traverse around a massive bowl.
 They couldn’t hear us, too windy.
 Unknown peaks and ridges layered in front of us, waves of evening shadows.
 Then it was our turn to traverse.
 I threw on a layer, then dropped off the saddle.

 The walking was good, the space was incredible.
 Just a rad spot to find oneself immersed.
 Up to another saddle, then down and around another basin.
 We caught the dudes getting water at an icy stream, then continued with them for one last climb, into the dark.

 Headlamps out on the top.
 Down to another saddle.
 This one hosted a very important junction.
-Take a right, and in 10 miles, walk into the town of Creede.
-27 miles further an your back on the CDT having skipped 90 miles of San Juan mountains.
+Take a left, and in 10 miles, walk into the town of Creede.
+27 miles further and your back on the CDT having skipped 90 miles of San Juan mountains.
 This is a viable choice for early season when snow still covers much of these mountains, making travel through them dangerous.
 It also makes sense if bad weather is coming.
 Neither of those were true of our current situation.
 I was juiced.
 The San Juans have been my pipe dream for the better part of a year now.
 Always so far away.
 Always too far to hope for good conditions.
 Always a dream that would probably never come true.
 But now I was here, and the weather looked good, except for a dusting of snow maybe tomorrow.
 It’s go time.